SwarmBoy/DroneSimulationUnity/README.md

 3. **Canvas**:
     - Graphs are plotted here, with a dropdown menu available to select variables for plotting.
     - Managed by the `GraphManager` script.

+If you want to plot a new feature, you need to go into the variable Manager and create new variable in "variables" like shown in the script.
+This will automaticaly synchronize with the graph Mananger and you will be able to plot it on the canvas.
+Don't forget to add the list<Float> to genereate the JSON afterwards ;)